 - Drive: 2.75 hours from LA.

-This place is awesome because it’s so obscure.
-Though you’ve probably seen it at some point on television or movies – the Trona Pinnacles have served as a backdrop in the film industry many times over- it remains relatively unheard of outside of Southern California.
+You’ve probably seen this location at some point on television or in the movies.
+The Trona Pinnacles have served as a backdrop in the film industry many times over, yet it remains relatively unheard of outside of Southern California.

 Camping is also free at the Trona Pinnacles, which is a bonus you just can’t beat.
-This means that besides gas money, this weekend getaway can be completely free!
-I recommend setting up your tent fairly close to the tufas, as the wind can get pretty crazy here overnight.
+This means that besides gas money, this weekend trip can be completely free!

 - Entry Fees: None.